Abdulaziz-Alqudiri/bikeShare2.0/README.md

--This project is a python project to analyze csv files using the python libraries 'numpy' and 'pandas'.
+**Date created:**

+  _February 9th, 2021_

+  **project title:**

+  _bikeShare_

+  **description:**

--This project is made to analyze data from a bike rental company in the USA.
+  _A python project to analyze data from a csv file_

--you need to download the libraries before running the program.
+  **files used:**

+  _BikeShare.py & .gitignore_

+  **Credits:**

--This project was made as a part of udacity data science program.
+  _This project was made by abdulaziz Alqudiri to submit to udacity for the data science program_

--Steps to run the program on your local machine:
+## **-Steps to run the program on your local machine:**

-  *Download the python file (ending in .py).
+  1.Download the python file (ending in .py).

-  *Download python3 on your local machine.
+  2.Download python3 on your local machine.

-  *there are csv files but they aren't in the repo, you can just use your own csv files.
+  3.there are csv files but they aren't in the repo, you can just use your own csv files.

-  *you have to include the csv files in the same directory as the python file.
+  4.you have to include the csv files in the same directory as the python file.

-  *you go to the same directory as the python file in your terminal.
+  5.you go to the same directory as the python file in your terminal.

-  *you run the command (python3 bikeShare2.py).
+  6.you run the command (python3 bikeShare2.py).

-  *the program should run on your local terminal.
+  7.the program should run on your local terminal.

 # bikeShare2.0